fredboe/anki-from-pdf/README.md

 - Clone the repository: Start by cloning this repository to your local machine.
 - Install dependencies: Navigate to the project directory and run ``poetry install`` to set up the necessary environment.
+- Build the package: Run ``poetry build`` to build the package.
+- Install the package: Lastly you need to install the package with ``pip install dist/*.whl``.

 ### Usage